Cognigy/Documentation/docs/en/docs/live-agent/conversation/assist-bot.md

 ## Resetting Assist Bot session

-The Assist Bot chat can be reset by clicking on the "Reset Session" button in the dropdown three dots menu.
+The Assist Bot chat can be reset by clicking on the "Reset Session" button in the dropdown three-dots menu.
 This will clear the history and reset the session with the Assist Bot.

 <figure>
 <img src="{{config.site_url}}live-agent/conversation/images/live-agent-assist-bot-reset-session.png" width="100%" alt="Live Agent Assist Bot Reset Session" />